Learn Basic Strategy, Play Online Blackjack & Get the Latest Casino Bonuses!

 Fine Tune Your Blackjack Skills

-This blackjack calculator will help teach you the correct play to make for every scenario possible.
+This blackjack calculator will help you learn the correct play to make for every scenario possible.
 Our advanced algorithm allows you to customize different table rules so you can make the best informed decision to beat the house.

-It will calculate the best possible option depending on the criteria by telling you the best statistical play: Whether to Hit, Stand, Surrender, Double Down or Split.
+The algorithm will calculate the best possible option depending on the criteria by telling you the best statistical play: Whether to Hit, Stand, Surrender, Double Down or Split.

 How to use this blackjack calculator